bena-tshishiku/bena-tshishiku.github.io/_teaching/2025-spring.md

 ## Announcements

+* (3/28) Final project outlines are due Tuesday 4/15.
+Instructions [here](https://bena-tshishiku.github.io/files/courses/2025-spring/final-project-outline.pdf).
+I encourage you to talk to me as you work on this.
 * (4/1) HW5 is posted below.
 It is due Friday 4/11.
-* (3/28) Final project proposals are due Friday 4/4.
-This is your homework for the week!
-Instructions [here](https://bena-tshishiku.github.io/files/courses/2025-spring/final-project-proposal.pdf).
-I put a list of possible ideas to get you started.
-You are free to choose something else.

 ## Course information
 This is part two of a graduate course on algebraic topology.
 The main topics will be cohomology, Poincare duality, and homotopy theory.